DouglasUrner/ABCal/docs/README.md

 # South Kitsap HS A/B Day Calendar

-To use, try one of these methods (easiest first):
+To use, try one of these methods (easiest first), favor one of the subscription methods because then the calendar will be automatically updated for snow days and other exigencies:

 * Subscribe automagically by clicking on the link below.

   <a href="webcal://douglasurner.github.io/SKHScal/skdays.ics">SKHS A/B Day Calendar</a>

+  The link will attempt to add the calendar subscription to your calendar.
+You (should) have to give it permission to continue.

-* Subscribe to the calendar (so it will automatically update):
+* Subscribe manually to the calendar:
   - For **macOS Calendar:**
      1. File > New Calendar Subscription
      1. Clear the alerts checkbox (unless you want to be reminded what kind of day the next day is...).